felixwatts/farm/Trees.md

 Seeds should be planted in a free draining potting compost incorporating so e slow release NPK fertilizer pellets.

-The seedlings do not require full sun
+The seedlings do not require full sun.

 ## Buying